Gitii/community.wsl.sdk/README.md

 * Support for Net.
 5 has been removed.
 Net.
 5 is [out of support since May 10, 2022](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).
 * Support for .NET Core 3.1 has been removed. .NET Core 3.1 will be [out of support after December 13, 2022](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).
+* Migrated to `Community.Wsx.Shared` (replaces most interfaces and implementations for )

 Please upgrade to a newer .NET and .NET Core runtime version.
 The minimum supported Net. version is Net.
 6.